 There's no shortage of ways to make friends and settle in to your new life.
-Alongside our sports clubs there are world leading student societies for you to join.
+Alongside our sports clubs, Dundee University Students' Association (DUSA) facilitates over 130 welcoming student societies for you to join.

-Ranked number one globally by the International Student Barometer (2019), our 250+ student societies bring together groups of students who all share the same interest be that a hobby, belief, or passion.
-Ever wanted to try performing on stage?
+Ranked number one globally by the International Student Barometer (2019), our societies bring together groups of students who share similar interests - be that a hobby, belief, or passion.
+Ever wanted to try performing?
 What about getting involved with charity work and making a difference?
-With the number of student societies at an all-time high (and still rising), there is something for everyone.
 As part of a society, you'll do more than make friends, you'll develop transferable skills that will stay with you long after university.